 In the absence of an ATC service, Cotswold Airport Information are unable to manage arriving traffic, or to integrate IFR and VFR traffic.
-Aircraft conducting an Instrument approach to Cotswold Airport will be segregated from other IFR arrivals or VFR traffic in the vicinity of the Aerodrome through the assignment of a time slot for the approach during which, the participating aircraft will have exclusive access to Cotswold Airport ATZ, which will be sterilised when the participating IAP aircraft reports at the FAF.
+Aircraft conducting an Instrument approach to Cotswold Airport will be segregated from other IFR arrivals or VFR traffic in the vicinity of the Aerodrome through the assignment of a time slot for the approach during which, the participating aircraft will have exclusive access to the IAP and the visual circuit will be operationally closed and departing aircraft held on the ground, when the participating IAP aircraft reports at the FAF.